 Miss Vermilion and her court host area queens and festival royalty at a breakfast prior to the parade.
 Letters of invitation were sent to participants with details on this event.
 The location of the breakfast is German's Villa, 3330 Liberty Ave. (on Rt.
 6, ½ mile west of Sunnyside Rd.).
 After the breakfast, the Vermilion Police will escort the queens in their parade cars or floats, as a group, from German's Villa to the parade line-up.
 No other cars will be allowed in the police escort.
 Families and friends of queens must park in public parking.

 ATTENTION ALL vendor inquires:

-Planning is in full swing at the Vermilion Chamber of Commerce and with the Committee for this year’s Woollybear Festival set for October 6th...the largest one-day festival in the State of Ohio...interested in being a vendor at our annual event?
-Please email pictures of your set-up and what you sell to firstname.lastname@example.org for committee review and approval.
+Planning is in full swing at the Vermilion Chamber of Commerce and with the Committee for this year’s Woollybear Festival set for October 10th...the largest one-day festival in the State of Ohio...interested in being a vendor at our annual event?
+Please click on the appropriate contract below to fill out the vendor contract for approval by the committee.
+Once approved an invoice will be emailed to you.
 An approved signed contract through the Vermilion Chamber of Commerce must be on file before any vendor may set-up.
 ALL approved non-profits must have proof of State Certification as a 501(C) 3 status!